mailpile/Mailpile/README.md

 ### Huge mailboxes ###

-If you are importing a very large amount of mail, it may be worth tweaking the default size of the posting-lists (search term indexes) to avoid frequent compactions and splits, both of which thrash the disk quite a bit:
+If you are importing a very large amount of mail, it may be worth tweaking the default size of the posting-lists (search term indexes) to avoid thrashing the disk too much:

     $ ./mailpile.py -S postinglist_kb=10240 --optimize --rescan
     ...